Internal Revenue Code section 1031: How a 1031 exchange is accomplished

 The following sequence represents the order of steps in a typical 1031 exchange:

 Step 1.
-Retain the services of a federally-licensed enrolled agent (EA), or state-licensed tax counsel or Certified Public Accountant (CPA).
+Retain the services of a Qualified intermediary, typically a federally-licensed enrolled agent (EA), or state-licensed tax counsel or Certified Public Accountant (CPA).

 Step 2.
 Sell the property, including the Cooperation Clause in the sales agreement.
 "Buyer is aware that the seller's intention is to complete a 1031 Exchange through this transaction and hereby agrees to cooperate with seller to accomplish same, at no additional cost or liability to buyer."
 Make sure your escrow officer/closing agent contacts the Qualified Intermediary to order the exchange documents.

 Step 3.
 Enter into a 1031 exchange agreement with the Qualified Intermediary, in which the Qualified Intermediary is named as principal in the sale of the relinquished property and the subsequent purchase of the replacement property.
 The 1031 Exchange Agreement must meet with federal tax law requirements, especially pertaining to the proceeds.
 Along with the basic agreement document, an amendment to escrow document is signed which names the Qualified Intermediary as seller.
 Normally the deed is prepared for recording from the taxpayer to the true buyer.
 This is called direct deeding.
 It is not necessary to have the replacement property identified at this time.

 Step 4.
 The relinquished escrow closes, and the closing statement reflects that the Qualified Intermediary was the seller, and the proceeds go to the Qualified Intermediary.
 The funds should be placed in a separate, completely segregated money market account to insure liquidity and safety.
 The closing date of the relinquished property escrow is Day Zero of the exchange, and that is when the exchange clock begins to tick.
 Written identification of the address of the replacement property must be sent within 45 days, and the identified replacement property must be acquired by the taxpayer within 180 days.